Mihail-Shch/Nextjs-twitch-app/README.md

-Clone the repo into your folder by using "git clone https://github.com/Mihail-Shch/Twitch-app", open the project in VSCode or use your one, open ternimal then install dependencies by using "npm install", after that type the final command "npm run dev" and that's it.
+Clone the repo into your folder by using "git clone https://github.com/Mihail-Shch/Twitch-app", open the project in VSCode or use your one, open terminal then install dependencies by using "npm install", after that type the final command "npm run dev" and that's it.